-The two concepts of Domain Number Identification Service (DNIS) and Automatic Number Identification (ANI) are often lumped together, and often confused.
+The two concepts of Dialed Number Identification Service (DNIS) and Automatic Number Identification (ANI) are often lumped together, and often confused.
 Today we’ll outline the similarities and differences between DNIS and ANI so you can better understand each of them.

 Both DNIS and ANI are built into the makeup of telephony and VoIP systems.
 You can learn about the underpinnings of your phone service by reading our What is VoIP? guide.
 For now, today’s blog will make a good introduction to the aforementioned concepts and can help you understand more about how your calls work.